AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/creating-aem-application-project.md

 ### Using Java 11 Support {#using-java-support}

 Cloud Manager now supports building customer projects with both Java 8 and Java 11.
 By default, projects are built using Java 8.

-Customers wishing to use Java 11 in their projects can do so using the Maven Toolchains Plugin.
+Customers who want to use Java 11 in their projects can do so using the [Apache Maven Toolchains Plugin](https://maven.apache.org/plugins/maven-toolchains-plugin/).

 To do this, in the pom.xml file, add a `<plugin>` entry that looks like this: